 - Foods containing nuts or nut products; or

 - Hot drinks/soups in a flask.

 At school we encourage healthy eating.
 Please join us in encouraging children to have a healthy balanced lunchtime meal.
+According to research carried out by the University of Leeds in 2016, only 1.6% of primary school packed lunches met the Governments School Food Standards that hot school meals are required to meet.
+Please see the Packed Lunch Guidelines below for more information and inspiration.
 If your child has a nut allergy or any other food allergy, please make sure this is noted on the Medical Form.
 Children are encouraged to compost waste such as apple cores and fruit skins.
 We do not allow children to throw away uneaten or half eaten food as it is important for parents to know what their child has or has not eaten.

 Some new reception and nursery children take a long time to eat their lunch so please ensure that they can open all their food packages/containers; have food that they are familiar with and like; and, don’t have too much to eat!

 Home Lunch - children are entitled to have their lunch at home.
 We recommend that children stay at school for lunch so that they can play and socialise with other children.
 If you do want to take your child home please inform the school office.

 Food in the curriculum - we regularly use a wide range of food to support teaching and learning, for example, cooking, trying foods from around the world, using food as part of an art project, tasting foods, experimenting with food (e.g. in science and design & technology).
 If your child is a vegetarian, has a food allergy, has religious reasons or any other reasons for avoiding certain foods or food products, please let us know.

 Birthday Treats - We all love to celebrate children’s birthdays!
 However, to promote healthy eating and as part of our National healthy schools status please do not send birthday treats to school.